erikvanmechelen/wind/manuscript/solo.md

 But solos should probably not be so frequent.

-Below are simply my personal thoughts on conditions for soloing.
+Below are simply my personal thoughts on possible conditions for soloing.
+Any of #2-6 might lean you toward attempting the solo.

--A clear path to 18 centers (If you've achieved this, the below were likely already in play) -Sufficient disorganization amongst the remaining players -At least one player who does not mind that you solo (so as to punish other players or to reward your good play) -At least one player who is capable of misordering or blundering the establishing of the stalemate lines -Scoring conditions which incentivize certain players helping you to solo -A player who enjoys assisting other players to board-tops and solos
+1-A clear path to 18 centers (If you've achieved this, the one or several of the below were likely already in play) 2-Sufficient disorganization amongst the remaining players 3-At least one player who does not mind that you solo (so as to punish other players or to reward your good play) 4-At least one player who is capable of misordering or blundering the establishing of the stalemate lines 5-Scoring conditions which incentivize certain players helping you to solo 6-A player who enjoys assisting other players to board-tops and solos

+T> In [MNDC2020: Game 1](https://www.backstabbr.com/sandbox/MNDC2020-01/4537400859033600) I played as England.
+Do you think this could lead to a soloable position?
+Note that I built three fleets as I thought we would play one more year under time constraints, but the game was voted a draw before Spring 1909 negotiations.
+If I was playing for a solo, I may not have built three fleets.
+(The Minnesota Diplomacy Club currently plays under Sum-of-Squres scoring.)

 Please note: I don't believe I've ever soloed in a proper game of Diplomacy.